-- Stichting Rewilding Europe, registered in Nijmegen (100%);
+- Stichting Rewilding Europe, registered in Nijmegen, The Netherlands (100%);

 - Rewilding Europe d.o.o, registered in Senj, Croatia (100%), held by Rewilding Europe B.V.

-- Rewilding Europe Capital B.V., registered in Nijmegen (100%), held by Rewilding Europe B.V.
+- Rewilding Europe Capital B.V., registered in Nijmegen, The Netherlands (100%), held by Rewilding Europe B.V.

-For purposes of alignment with the financial statements of the Dutch entities, all European Wildlife Bank animals purchased in Croatia during 2014 have been expensed in 2014, as these animals do not represent assets controlled by Rewilding Europe.
+For purposes of alignment with the financial statements of the Dutch entities, all European Wildlife Bank animals purchased in Croatia since 2014 have been expensed in the year of purchase, as these animals do not represent assets controlled by Rewilding Europe.